-From cleverly disguised phishing attacks to sophisticated malware to hard-to-detect insider attacks, there are many cybersecurity risks your organization faces on a daily basis.
-Any weakness in your defenses can potentially have disastrous consequences, jeopardizing your operations and irreparably damaging your reputation.
+From cleverly disguised phishing attacks to sophisticated malware to hard-to-detect insider attacks, your organization faces many cybersecurity risks daily.
+Any weakness in your defenses can have disastrous consequences, jeopardizing your operations and irreparably damaging your reputation.

 What Is a Cybersecurity Audit?

-A cybersecurity audit is basically an in-depth review and analysis of your organization’s cybersecurity architecture and general readiness.
-The goal of a cybersecurity audit is to verify whether your policies and procedures actually protect you against the threats you face.
+A cybersecurity audit is an in-depth review and analysis of your organization’s cybersecurity architecture and general readiness.
+A cybersecurity audit aims to verify whether your policies and procedures protect you against the threats you face.

 Even if your organization isn’t required to complete a cybersecurity audit, it’s still a good idea to do a self-audit or voluntarily hire a professional auditor because regulations such as the EU’s General Data Protection Regulation (GDPR) impose steep penalties for breaches that result in exposed data.